Chor Bazaar, Mumbai

-Chor Bazaar is one of the largest flea markets in India, located at Mutton street, near Bhendi Bazaar in Grant Road, South Mumbai.
+Chor Bazaar is one of the largest flea markets in India, located on Mutton Street, near Bhendi Bazaar in Grant Road, South Mumbai.
 The area is one of the tourist attractions of Mumbai.
 The word "chor" means 'thief' in Marathi, Gujarati and Hindi.
-According to popular legend, if you lose anything in Mumbai you can buy it back from the "Chor Bazaar".
+According to popular legend, if you lose anything in Mumbai you can buy it back from the Chor Bazaar.

 Origin of name

-Chor Bazaar, literally translated as Thieves Market, was initially called Shor Bazaar, given how noisy things would get in the bustling and busy markets along the arterial Mohammed Ali Road.
+Chor Bazaar, literally translated as Thieves' Market, was initially called Shor Bazaar, given how noisy things would get in the bustling and busy markets along the arterial Mohammed Ali Road.
 It is located just about a few kms away from Crawford Market in South Mumbai.

-The market got called Chor Bazaar by the British who could not pronounce the word correctly.
-Eventually, stolen goods and vintage items made their way into the market and the name stayed.
+The market got called Chor Bazaar by the British, who could not pronounce the word correctly.
+Eventually, stolen goods and vintage items made their way into the market, and the name stayed.

 History

 Chor Bazaar in Mumbai emerged as one of the oldest markets of second-hand goods in India since the British rule in India.
 In modern times, it is said to sell mostly second-hand goods rather than stolen goods.
 The market is now famous for antique and vintage items.

 A store called Mini Market offers old Bollywood posters for sale.
 Others offer authentic Victorian furniture, replacement parts for automobiles, etc. Although bargains are sometimes staggering, haggling is considered mandatory.
 This is basically an "organized" flea market, where one has to rummage through junk to find what one wants.

 A popular story about the origin of the name of the market is that a violin and some other belongings of Queen Victoria went missing while being unloaded from her ship while on a visit to Bombay, and were later found for sale in the "thieves' market".